Re-Cap From The Open.

 $7,000 or less

-Time for me to have a little break, couple of weeks off to play, practice and enjoy watching the Bridgestone and PGA Champs unfold.
+Time for me to have a little break, a few weeks off to play, practice and enjoy watching the Bridgestone and PGA Champs unfold.
 As always you can contact me through Twitter @AshleyMorrisson.

 Very best of luck to you all and fingers crossed for even more green screens.